Do Go On - 163 - WW2 Badass Audie Murphy

 I like the intro and outro and bits of the middle.

-I've shrek the halls.
-Yeah, that's the name.
-I haven't seen it, but it does.
+The name.
+I haven't seen it, but it does sound festive.

-So that is a grave, great pun title.
-Yeah, they put the name before the horse on that
+Yeah, they put the name before the horse on that one.

-one.
-Yeah, definitely.
-Hey, while we're plugging things, I'm coming to Adelaide as well as
+Hey, while we're plugging things, I'm coming to Adelaide as well as Perth next year,

 I think it's do-go-on.